About our Cookies and Privacy Policy

 amandine-1st-ballet-exam-2017-colours-of-dance-miss-imogen-and-minnie.jpg

-Our teachers spend a lot of time considering the needs of each of their pupils carefully, in addition to which the Principal provides a further review.
-Our focus is to try to ensure that students enjoy every class and are moved up to the next grade when they are ready to take on that challenge.
-In some cases, that might mean preparing for an exam and in all cases, their move up will likely be later that might normally be expected. please trust the advise of your teachers as we will move any student up a grade as soon as we are sure they are ready.
-Do contact us if you have any questions.
+Our teachers spend a lot of time considering the needs of each of their pupils carefully and individually, in addition to which the Principal provides a further review.
+This review is conducted every term.
+Our focus as a team is to try to ensure that students enjoy and benefit from every class and are moved up to the next grade when they are ready to take on that challenge.
+In some cases, that might mean preparing for an exam whilst others prefer not to take an exam.
+We consider physical, emotional and social development as well as consistent demonstration of technical, musical and artistic skills.
+You are very welcome to contact us at any time for information about your child's progress, but in general, you may also assume they're doing fine and we'll be in touch when they're ready to move to an exam preparation class or to move up!

 Primary in Dance Examination: normally 40 hours (ie 4 terms)